AcuGIS/GeoSuite/docs/installing.rst

 Installation
 ************

-Installation is done via the GeoSuite Installer.
+Installation is done via the GeoHelm Installer.

 Check Hostname
 ------------------------

-While you can use GeoSuite with only an IP address, if you wish to use SSL, be sure to set the hostname.
+While you can use GeoHelm with only an IP address, if you wish to use SSL, be sure to set the hostname.

 You can check using the 'hostname' command